I2Tunimib/I2T-docs/docs/frontend/dashboard-components.md

 ---

 # Dashboard components
-The dashboard visualize in a table structure informations for datasets and tables.
+The dashboard visualizes in a table structure informations for datasets and tables.
 Each information can be customized to be displayed with a particular component mapped to **type** data field as explained in the backend section:

 ```tsx title="pages/Dashboard/cellComponentConfig.tsx"
 export const CELL_COMPONENTS_TYPES: Record<CellComponent, CellComponentProps> = {